 Narcissism, Racism, and Spirituality

 As I mentioned in the post I linked above about individualism, the further on the scale of individualism one is, the more self-centric they tend to be, and absolute individualism is tantamount to the ultimate narcissism.
-Does individualism turn people into narcissists, or do narcissists gravitate to individualistic values?
-Probably mostly the latter, though cultural conditioning almost certainly plays a part.
+In fact, social scientists are studying the ways narcissism shows up in wester culture:

 I’ve written before about how narcissists are attracted to positions of authority where they can amass groups of people to worship them, which makes spirituality a prime target.
 And a key trait of a narcissist is a low capacity for or total lack of empathy.
 What do I mean when I say a low capacity for empathy?

-I mean that they aren’t able to imagine what it might feel like to be someone else, and as such, don’t have compassion for their fellow man, or feel any sense of social responsibility.
-The ones who can muster at least some empathy are only able to do so within their inner circle: close friends, family, neighbors.
-They don’t have the same capacity to empathize with strangers.
-In other words, they can only empathize with someone when that person’s pain directly impacts them (and their own emotions).
+I mean that they find it difficult to imagine what it might feel like to be someone else, and as such, don’t have a lot of compassion for their fellow man, or feel any sense of social responsibility.
+The ones who can muster at least some selective empathy are usually only able to do so within their inner circle.
+They don’t have the same capacity or perhaps desire to empathize with strangers.
+In other words, they usually only empathize with someone when that person’s pain directly impacts them (and their own emotions).

 Some of the more extreme QAnon believers who are not spiritual (read: Nazis), and even some who are spiritual have a low capacity for empathy and, subsequently, a low emotional intelligence.
-This low capacity for empathy remains even after they are exposed to spirituality because they haven’t engaged in the necessary shadow work to heal their wounds.
+This low capacity for empathy remains even after they are exposed to spirituality because they don’t engage in the necessary shadow work.

 Many Q influencers exhibit narcissistic tendencies and engage in forms of spiritual abuse, which means that their underlying motivation for sharing the QAnon narrative is to use it as an avenue to amass power over others and build their narcissistic energy supply.
 I’ve watched many of them belittle and berate their followers who question why their predictions haven’t come to fruition yet with things like, “Stop whining,” and “Suck it up,” “Either ride it out or cry yourself to sleep,” and “Stop posting whiney bullshit.”

-One therapist posits that narcissism as a result of attachment wounds is the root of white supremacy.
-Certainly racism requires a fundamental lack of empathy, which can be present due to narcissism, toxic masculinity, or both.
+One therapist posits that cultural narcissism is the root of white fragility.
+Certainly bigotry requires a fundamental lack of empathy, which can be present due to narcissism.